Can I Pour Hot Water On Frozen Air Conditioner?

 How Do I Know When the Air Conditioner Has Defrosted?

-If your AC unit had ice buildup or was producing ice outside the unit after pouring hot water, this should stop.
 Also, if it was producing a hissing sound while operating, there should be a difference after putting it on.
 The water leaking from your system should also stop, and you should see a difference in your electric bills after some time.

 If you carefully pour the hot water on the AC without splashing on other parts, you can use it immediately after the ice melts.
 But ensure there’s no water around that place to avoid getting electrocuted when connecting the air conditioner to the main switch.
-Also, it’s advisable to give the AC unit time to thaw all the ice before using it again.
-This is because ice takes time to melt, and the remaining pieces of ice can leak water on the unit, which is not safe.

 Bottom Line